Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 13,057, 6,212 total housing units (homes and apartments), and a median house value of $373,847, real estate costs in North Palm Beach are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.
+With a population of 13,129, 6,255 total housing units (homes and apartments), and a median house value of $342,203, North Palm Beach real estate prices are well above average cost compared to national prices.

-Large apartment complexes or high rise apartments are the single most common housing type in North Palm Beach, accounting for 54.86% of the village's housing units.
-Other types of housing that are prevalent in North Palm Beach include single-family detached homes ( 35.12%), row houses and other attached homes ( 5.75%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 4.10%).
-Villages with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact villages that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in North Palm Beach, accounting for 55.04% of the village's housing units.
+Other types of housing that are prevalent in North Palm Beach include single-family detached homes ( 36.09%), row houses and other attached homes ( 4.85%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 3.98%).
+This particular housing mix is relatively uncommon and characteristic of villages that are compact and walkable, and which often have a lively downtown.

-Relative to Florida, our data show that North Palm Beach's latest annual appreciation rate is higher than 90% of the other cities and towns in Florida.
+Relative to Florida, our data show that North Palm Beach's latest annual appreciation rate is lower than 90% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the village.
 Individual neighborhoods within North Palm Beach differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in North Palm Beach - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best North Palm Beach real estate investment or home purchase decisions.